 The Texas Department of Information Resources (Texas DIR) offers Deliverables-Based IT Services (DBITS) to public entities (State, Local and Educational), both within Texas and outside the state through DIR’s DBITS Program.

-Integris Applied has a distinct value proposition that is unique in the DBITS IT Procurement Assistance vendor pool – one that is increasingly important in the time of budget cuts and need for service changes in light of the COVID-19 Pandemic.
+Integris Applied has a distinct value proposition that is unique in the DBITS IT Procurement Assistance vendor pool – one that is increasingly important in supporting accelerated acquisition and services resiliency in light of the COVID-19 Pandemic.

 - IT Services Pricing and Contract Structure

 - Prior to any sourcing initiative, it is critical to understand current costs and market-based opportunities for improvement.
 We have a database of the most relevant IT services pricing and contracts from other public sector entities, and the expertise (often from procuring and negotiating those very same contracts) to apply this knowledge on client procurement and negotiation initiatives.